LandslideNetwork/ibc-go/README.md

 If you are interested in working on an issue, please comment on it; then we will be able to assign it to you.
 We will be happy to answer any questions you may have and help you out while you work on the issue.

-If you have any general questions or feedback, please reach out to us in the [Interchain Discord server](https://discord.com/invite/interchain).

 ## Security
 To report a security vulnerability, see our [Coordinated Vulnerability Disclosure Policy](./SECURITY.md).

 ## Audits
 The following audits have been performed on the `ibc-go` source code:

 - [ICS20 Fungible Token Transfer](https://github.com/informalsystems/audits/tree/dc8b503727adcbb8e29c3d3a25a9070e0bf1ec87/IBC-GO) by Informal Systems.